Rum: In cuisine

+Mixology

-Besides rum punches, cocktails such as the Cuba libre and daiquiri have stories of their invention in the Caribbean.
-Tiki bars in the U.S. helped expand rum's horizons with inventions such as the mai tai, the long island iced tea, the Jungle Bird from Malaysia and the zombie.
-Other cocktails containing rum include the piña colada, a drink made popular in America by Rupert Holmes' song "Escape", the mojito, and a precursor of the classic Spanish sangria known as sangaree.
+Rum is the foundation of numerous classic cocktails.
+Many have their histories rooted in the Caribbean, such as rum punch, the Rum and Coke (Cuba libre), and Daiquiri, while American tiki bars popularized tropical-themed drinks such as the Mai Tai, the Long Island iced tea, the Jungle Bird and the zombie.
+Other widely-known rum cocktails include the piña colada, the mojito, and a precursor of the classic Spanish sangria known as sangaree.
 Cold-weather drinks made with rum include the rum toddy and hot buttered rum.

+Regional specialties

-A number of local specialties also use rum, including Bermuda's Dark 'n' Stormy (Gosling's Black Seal rum with ginger beer), the Painkiller from the British Virgin Islands, and a New Orleans cocktail known as the Hurricane.
+Regional specialties include Bermuda's Dark 'n' Stormy, made with dark rum and ginger beer, the Painkiller from the British Virgin Islands, and a New Orleans cocktail known as the Hurricane.
 Jagertee is a mixture of rum and black tea popular in colder parts of Central Europe and served on special occasions in the British Army, where it is called Gunfire.
 Ti' Punch, French Creole for "petit punch", is a traditional drink in parts of the French West Indies.
+Coquito is an eggnog-like traditional Christmastime coconut-based drink from Puerto Rico.

-Rum may also be used as a base in the manufacture of liqueurs and syrups, such as falernum and most notably, Mamajuana.
+Rum may also be used as a base in the manufacture of liqueurs and syrups, such as falernum and Mamajuana.

+Cooking and baking

-Rum (or cheaper rum essense) is used in a number of cooked dishes as a flavoring agent in items such as rum balls or rum cakes.
-It is commonly used to macerate fruit used in fruitcakes and is also used in marinades for some Caribbean dishes.
-Rum is also used in the preparation of rumtopf, bananas Foster, and some hard sauces.
-Rum is sometimes mixed into ice cream, often with raisins (creating a flavor called rum raisin), and in baking, it is occasionally used in Joe Froggers, a type of cookie from New England.
+Rum, particularly dark or black rum (or cheaper rum essence), is used in a number of cooked dishes as a flavoring agent in items such as rum cakes.
+It is commonly used to macerate fruit used in fruitcakes, in the preparation of rumtopf and Joe Frogger cookies, and in marinades for some Caribbean dishes.
+Rum can be used in flambé dishes, such as bananas Foster.
+Rum can also be used in raw or cold dishes so that the alcohol is not cooked off, such as in rum balls, hard sauces, or incorporated into ice cream, often with raisins, to create a flavor of ice cream known as rum raisin.